DiaaHSharqawi/DesignCraftAcademy/README.md

-# DesignCraft Academy
+# DesignCraft Academy Landing page

 This is a simple HTML and CSS landing page project called **DesignCraft Academy**.
 The project demonstrates a modern design and layout for an educational or service-oriented website.

 ## Demo

-Check out the live demo of this landing page here: [DesignCraft Academy Demo](https://diaahsharqawi.github.io/DesignCraftAcademy/)
+Check out the live demo of this landing page here: [DesignCraft Academy landing page Demo](https://diaahsharqawi.github.io/DesignCraftAcademy-Landing-Page/)

 ## Features